gokudomatic/cobiv/cobiv/modules/views/help/help.rst

 Within a group, each argument is separated by the character : and the boolean operator for arguments is OR.

+If a criteria starts with the minus character - , it will be considered as an exclusion.
+Boolean operator is NOT.

 Therefore a query that looks like :
 ::

-    arg1:arg2:arg3 argA argB:argC
+    arg1:arg2:arg3 argA argB:argC -arg5 -argD:argE

 will be translated as :
 ::

-    (arg1 or arg2 or arg3) and argA and (argB or argC)
+    (arg1 or arg2 or arg3) and argA and (argB or argC) and not arg5 and not (argD or argE)

 :Note: kinds of tag, also known as categories, can be anything, even information of the file or the image, like its size or dimension.
     Some pre-etablished kinds that are sure to be always present, like the file modification date or the file size, are stored in